daveRendon/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     and add the following environment variables:
     * `AZURE_STORAGE_ACCOUNT` is the name of the Azure Storage Account resource
     * `AZURE_STORAGE_ACCESS_KEY` is **key1** from the Access Keys blade
     * `AZURE_STORAGE_BLOB_CONTAINER` is the name of the container that will be used.
-Storage Accounts use containres to group sets of blobs together.
+Storage Accounts use containers to group sets of blobs together.
 For this demo let's use `images` as the Container name
     * `AZURE_STORAGE_QUEUE` is the name of the Azure Storage Queue resource.
 For this demo we will use `thumbnails`.